Special Assistance Fund for Emergencies (SAFE) - Help Paying Utilities

 To qualify for assistance, individuals must:

-• Be a customer of record with the utility company for which you are seeking assistance, e.g. NV Energy.
+• Be a customer of record with the utility company for which you are seeking assistance, e.g. NV Energy, Southwest Gas.

 • Utilities must be for the primary residence in Northern Nevada.
 Second homes or vacation homes are not eligible for support.

-• Have a utility bill that is at least 30 days past due.
+• Have a utility bill that is past due.

 • Be experiencing a financial hardship that prohibits the ability to otherwise pay the utility bill.